 Installation of the DUT and adjustment of the goniometer and detector are described below and the resulting setup shown in Figure 4.

+The measurement table should be horizontally level, corresponding to Y=0°.

 The DUT should be positioned on the goniometer such that its photometric centre is aligned with the X-axis of the goniometer.

 The azimuth datum of the DUT should face the detector when the goniometer is at angle X =0°.

+The DUT should be levelled on the table as per its installation instructions.

 The goniometer work bench height should be adjusted such that the photometric centre of the DUT is aligned with the Y-axis of the goniometer.
 This is not possible on all goniometers.

 The detector height should be adjusted to be level with the photometric centre of the DUT.
 If the goniometer table height is adjustable, the photometric centre will always correspond to the Y-axis.
 In this case, the sensor can be permanently kept at the Y-axis height.